Phoebe319/cot-4500-as3/README.md

 # cot-4500-as3
 ## What it Does:
 This code performs Euler's Method and Runge-Kutta Method for the function t-y^2.
+Both functions are called with input variables start value, stop value, number of iterations, the initial x value, and the initial y value.

 ## How it works:
 The functions are coded under main/assignment_3.py.
 I then call the functions in test/test_assignment_3.py.